descawed/galsdk/README.md

   identifies a specific placed *instance* of an actor.
 All of these models are also viewable on the Model tab.
 The difference with this tab is that some actors in the game are defined to use the same model (for instance, Rion's mirror image uses the same model as the playable Rion actor).
 The model tab will only show each model once, but this tab has distinct entries for actors that share a model, and shows their unique IDs next to their name.
-You can right-click on an actor in the list for an option to export the model and/or texture.
+You can also have the actor play an animation by selecting an animation set and animation at the bottom of the screen.
+Each actor has a default animation set with common animations like idle, walking, running, etc., but you can (attempt to) play any animation on any actor.
+Finally, you can right-click on an actor in the list for an option to export the model and/or texture.
+When exporting to glTF or GLB, the currently selected animation set will also be included in the export.
 - **Background** - This tab shows the background images associated with each stage of the game.
 Each entry in the list contains one or more images.
 The first image is always the background image itself.
 Subsequent images are overlaid in front of the background depending on their 3D position defined by the camera angle being viewed.
 These are mainly